Helsinki-NLP/OPUS-MT-train/README.md

 ## Prerequisites

 Running the scripts does not work out of the box because many settings are adjusted for the local installations on our IT infrastructure at [CSC](https://docs.csc.fi/).
 Here is an incomplete list of prerequisites needed for running a process.
-It is on our TODO list to make the training procedures and setting more transparent and self-contained but this will take time ...
+It is on our TODO list to make the training procedures and settings more transparent and self-contained.
+Preliminary information about [installation and setup is available here](https://github.com/Helsinki-NLP/Opus-MT-train/tree/master/doc/Setup.md).

 * [marian-nmt](https://github.com/marian-nmt/): The essential NMT toolkit we use in OPUS-MT; make sure you compile a version with GPU and SentencePiece support!
 * [Moses scripts](https://github.com/moses-smt/mosesdecoder): various pre- and post-processing scripts from the Moses SMT toolkit (also bundled here: [marian-nmt](https://github.com/marian-nmt/moses-scripts))